 In his motorized wheelchair, Charlie drove on the graduation stage under the oaks, in May 2015, shaking hands and sharing cheerful words with so many students he mentored and other members of our community inspired by his perseverance.
 He then transferred to Sonoma State University to get a bachelor’s in history with a minor in mathematics, and to accomplish his big dream of teaching high school students—or even become an instructor at the JC.

 SRJC changes lives every day.
-College IS affordable, and the staff of the Financial Aid office are available to help you.
+College IS affordable, and the staff of the Financial Aid Office is available to help you.
 We have counselors to help you make a plan, whether you need to get your GED, earn a certification, or transfer to a four-year program—whatever your situation, we're here to help you succeed!